Sunday, July 8, 2012

 Eeyore mt899894324

 “Yoohoo, Eeyore!” she called to me, the surmised sullen one, that spring near the Quad.
 That’s how the Pooh name came about, from a fantasy of two of the Poling seven who sought to project A. A. Milne’s story, animated by his son Christopher Robin’s stuffed animals, onto their surroundings and their friends.
-They got the idea from the song House at Pooh Corner, penned by Kenny Loggins for the album Uncle Charlie and His Dog Teddy by Nitty Gritty Dirt Band in 1970.
+They got the idea from the song House At Pooh Corner, penned by Kenny Loggins for the album Uncle Charlie and His Dog Teddy by Nitty Gritty Dirt Band in 1970.

 So help me if you can I've got to get